Martin Carr: Early life and career

 After the breakup of the Boo Radleys, Carr launched a solo career, taking the name bravecaptain from a song by the U.S. rock band Firehose.
 His solo work has largely been more electronic based than his previous work, and mainly features himself on lead vocals, whereas in The Boo Radleys he rarely sang (despite writing the lyrics).

 In 2008, Carr announced that he had recorded a new album in Cardiff with producer Charlie Francis and a few 'friends'.
 Martin Carr told music website The Quietus about his plans to release the album via the Bandstocks scheme.
 By the start of the following year Carr had abandoned the Bandstocks project, later commenting to music industry website HitQuarters that "it needs a lot of work and commitment to try and find investors and I couldn't offer either."
 Instead he released the album Ye Gods (and Little Fishes) in July 2009 on his own new imprint Sonny Boy Records, using the company State 51 for distribution.

+In 2013 he provided the music for 'Snodgrass', a Sky Arts production, an imaginary scenario where John Lennon left The Beatles in 1962, Originally created by the writer Ian R MacLeod, the television adaptation was by David Quantick.

 Carr explained, during a September 2014 interview for BBC 6music, that he had all but given up hope of a career as a solo artist, and was working on TV themes and other commissions, when German label Tapete Records had contacted him.
 The label staff had enquired whether he had any material which they might release.
 This, and especially the relaxed nature of the request, led to his 2014 album The Breaks, and its debut single, "Santa Fe Skyway".

 In October 2017, Martin released New Shapes of Life on Tapete Records.
 The third album released under his name and his second with Tapete Records.

+When The Boo Radleys reformed he declined to be involved, noting:

+"I didn’t know there was a reunion until they’d already decided to do it.
+Sice had told me they were recording but that it wasn’t a reunion (I already knew they were in the studio because it had been on Twitter).
+He was keen for us all to meet up and talk it through, but I didn’t see what there was to talk about.
+This was after they’d made the album and got themselves a label and manager.
+Sice asked if I minded if he used the name and I told him that I’d gone 20 years without using it and I didn’t see why he should start now so, yes, I very much minded.
+Weeks later he got back in touch and told me he was doing it anyway.
+The other two have never contacted me.
+I’ve heard bits of the record, it’s not really my thing."